casey/just/README.md

 information about recipe invocations for caching to make sense in the first place.

-The cached recipes feature is incomplete, and many cache keys that should be automatically or optionally included are not yet implemented, including:

-- Exported arguments
-- Global exports
-- Positional arguments
-- The `just` binary version
-- The working directory
-- Values of the `lists` and `script-interpreter` settings
-- `.env` variables

-Outside of existing and contemplated cache keys there are many details about the context in which a recipe runs that cannot included in cache keys.
+In particular, there are many details about the context in which a recipe runs that are not captured by cache keys.

 These include the time, input files, output files, system binaries, operating system version, databases, systems over the network, the DNS, and any of the myriad other things which may change the execution of a computer program.

-Additionally, `just` will run cached recipes even when changes are unrelated or cosmetic, such as changes to whitespace and formatting.
+`just` will also unavoidably run cached recipes even when changes are unrelated or cosmetic, such as changes to whitespace and formatting.

 Attempting to skip execution based on the type of crude heuristics that `just` employs has a long and sordid history.
-However, it is an undeniably convenient and powerful tool, and it is provided in the hopes that you will find it useful.
+However, it is an undeniably convenient and powerful tool, and it is provided in the hopes that you find it useful.

 ### Private Recipes